 Initially, the meeting tree is skeletal, containing meetings whose only participants are the task force members themselves.
 From the organization's remaining free hats, the planner selects a second group of resource hats that carry required capabilities not currently carried by the task force.
-Resource hats are randomly assigned to existing meetings, and trades of required capabilities from resource to task force hats are scheduled to take place during the meeting.
-The planner finishes tree construction by adding "decoy" meetings, trades and other free hats not directly involved in moving required capabilities to the goal.
+Resource hats are randomly assigned to existing meetings, and trades of required capabilities are scheduled to take place during the meeting.
+The planner finishes tree construction by adding decoy meetings, spurious trades and additional free hats not already involved in moving required capabilities to the goal.
 A constraint maintained throughout tree construction is that at least one hat from a parent meeting will go on to meet in a child meeting.
 These hats will either be task force members, resource hats carrying required capabilities to trade in the next meeting, or will be decoy hats arriving from decoy meetings.